consid-germany/gates/README.md

 The `Gates` construct needs to be created within a stack that has an environment (`env`) configuration providing the `region` and `account` of the target AWS account where the application should be deployed.

+Example stack for using with your bin directory:
 ```ts
 import * as cdk from "aws-cdk-lib";
 import { Gates } from "@consid-germany/gates";